-For 2025, the maximum allowable regular contribution to your individual retirement accounts (deductible, non-deductible, and Roth) is the lesser of (a) \$7,000 or (b) 100% of your earned income.
-If you are submitting a contribution for 2024, the limit under (a) above was also \$7,000.
+For 2023, the maximum allowable regular contribution to your individual retirement accounts (deductible, non-deductible, and Roth) is the lesser of (a) \$6,500 or (b) 100% of your earned income.
+If you are submitting a contribution for 2022, the limit under (a) above was \$6,000.
 For those who have attained the age of 50 before the close of the taxable year, there is a catch-up amount permitted, which increases the annual IRA contribution limit by \$1,000.
 Effective for taxable years beginning after December 31, 2023, this catch-up amount shall begin to be indexed by IRS.
-The catch-up limit is \$1,000 for both 2024 and 2025.
 These limits do not apply to rollover or conversion contributions.

 Allowable contributions to a Roth IRA are subject to a reduction - a "phaseout" - that is determined based on modified adjusted gross income.
-For 2025, the income phase-out range for individuals making contributions to a Roth IRA is between \$150,000 and \$165,000 for singles and heads of household.
-For married couples filing jointly, the 2025 income phase-out range is increased to between \$236,000 and \$246,000.
-The phase-out range for a married individual filing a separate return who makes contributions to a Roth IRA is not subject to an annual cost-of-living adjustment and remains between \$0 and \$10,000.
+For 2023, the income phase-out range for making contributions to a Roth IRA is between \$138,000 and \$153,000 for people filing tax as singles and heads of household; for married couples filing jointly, the income phase-out range is between \$218,000 and \$228,000; for a married individual filing a separate return, the income phase-out range is between \$0 and \$10,000.
 These limits do not apply to rollover or conversion contributions.
-Please see IRS Publication 590-A, Contributions to Individual Retirement Arrangements, for information on calculating the phase-out reduction.
+Please see IRS Publication 590-A, Contributions to Individual Retirement Arrangements for information on calculating the phase-out reduction.

-For tax years after 2025, the above limits may be subject to Internal Revenue Service ("IRS") cost-of-living adjustments, if any.
+For tax years after 2023, the above limits may be subject to Internal Revenue Service ("IRS") cost-of-living adjustments, if any.